-Before you apply for a personal loan, you need to be prepared.
-The following check list will help you make the appropriate adjustments or gather the correct documentation to apply for a personal loan.
-Use it as your reference to obtain a loan at a reasonable rate of interest.
+Before you apply for a personal loan, it is recommended to be prepared.
+The following checklist helped some to make the appropriate adjustments or gather the correct documentation to apply for a personal loan.

 Check Your Credit Score